fabric8io/fabric8/docs/mavenPlugin.md

 ### Adding the plugin to your project

-To enable this maven plugin and to automatically release the [App JSON file](apps.html) as part of your build add this to your pom.xml:
+To enable this maven plugin and to automatically generate/copy and release the [App JSON file](apps.html) as part of your build add this to your pom.xml:

       <plugin>
         <groupId>io.fabric8</groupId>